freitzzz/SOCOF19-20-G5/README.md

 ## Coding Guidelines

 This project was developed using Java with the JDK version 8.
-All the code is written in english and the camelCase as a naming convention.
-For testing we used JUnit 4 and all external dependencies present in unit tests were mocked using Mockito.
+All the code is written in english and camelCase is used as a naming convention.
+For testing we used the JUnit 4 library and all external dependencies present in unit tests were mocked with Mockito.

 ## Domain Concepts